 Pre-Meeting Check In.
 Many group meetings start with one minute of silent meditation and whenever practical a brief check in and attunement to others.
 We do this to aid in conflict resolution, decision making, general governance, and to spot elephants in the room.
 We also practice a moment of connecting before meal preparation and other community work projects.
 We’ve seen this practice employed to positive effect in other long lasting, non-sectarian communities.

 Mindful Eating Together.
-Though not everyone is a vegetarian, our communal meals tend to be meat free.
+Though not everyone is a vegetarian, we make sure that is possible.
 We prepare and share meals five days a week for those who are around, lunch and dinner on weekdays.
 Weekends are impromptu.
-At the moment, we spend the first one minute of our shared meals in silence.
-We recognize there are many work, school and other personal reasons that would preclude someone from attending community meals, but our members commit to regularly joining when able.
+At the moment, we spend about 5 minutes of our shared meals in silence.
+We recognize there are many work, school and other personal reasons that would preclude someone from attending community meals, but we ask people to commit to regularly joining when able.